huzaifarif/harif-blog/content/posts/2020-06-04-web-development-setup-on-windows-wsl.md

 > The Windows Subsystem for Linux lets developers run a GNU/Linux environment -- including most command-line tools, utilities, and applications -- directly on Windows, unmodified, without the overhead of a virtual machine
 >
 > \- Microsoft

+You can read more about it [here](https://docs.microsoft.com/en-us/windows/wsl/about).

+## How can I get it?

+Well WSL is available on all editions of Windows since the Fall Creators Update.
+WSL2 is available on all editions starting the May 2020 update (if you haven't received it yet head to [Update Center](https://www.microsoft.com/en-us/software-download/windows10) to grab it).